Vivian Rubianti: Later life

 At some point in the decade, she would go on to own the Vivian shoe boutique at the Hias Rias Cikini shopping centre.
 In 1975, she married Felix Rumayar in Jakarta, solemnised under the rites of the Catholic Church.
-Her wedding was attended by a number of notables, including then-Governor of Jakarta Ali Sadikin.
+Her wedding was attended by several notables, including then-Governor of Jakarta Ali Sadikin.
 Vivian gave up on her salon - taking up employment as a sales girl for Viva Cosmetics in Jogjakarta.
 Her marriage to Rumayar eventually failed, and she elected to immigrate to Australia.
 A movie based on her life, Akulah Vivian (I Am Vivian), was released in 1977, starring herself.
 Ben Murtagh, in his analysis of the movie, argues that Vivian did not see herself as part of the Waria community, instead understanding herself to firmly fall on one side of a male-female gender binary.

 Vivian's case has become a landmark one in Indonesian jurisprudence, being cited in similar future decisions as regards a legal change of gender.